Trojanhorse7/tron-transfer-bot/README.md

-# Tron Blockchain Transfer Bot
+# Tron Blockchain Multisig Transfer Bot

 ## Overview
 Tron Transfer Bot To Transfer Out Tron from the given wallet and seedphrase.